schlepfilter/nodp/doc/intro.md

 An event is a list of **ongoing occurrences ordered in time**.
 I can emit only one thing: a value (of some type).

-We capture these emitted occurrences only **asynchronously**, by defining a side-effecting function that will execute when a value is emitted.
+We capture these emitted occurrences only **asynchronously**, by defining a side-effecting operation that will execute when a value is emitted.
 The "listening" to the event is called subscribing.
-The functions we are defining are observers.
+The operations we are defining are observers.
 The event is the subject being observed.
 This is precisely the [Observer Design Pattern](https://en.wikipedia.org/wiki/Observer_pattern).

 ```
 --a---b-c---d---->